Monday, 23 September 2024

 Lubber Pandhu Review

-Another aspect of this film is how it subtly weaves in the theme of women empowerment alongside its larger social messages.
+Another aspect of this film is how it subtly brings in the theme of women empowerment alongside its larger social messages.
 Gethu’s wife is not just a passive bystander but a strong character who balances responsibility and love in a way that adds layers to the film.
-The role of Gethu's daughter also holds weight, as her actions are pivotal to the story.
-Kaali Venkat’s daughter, though a minor character, brings an important perspective that strengthens the film's narrative around women’s roles and empowerment.
+The role of Gethu's daughter also holds weight as her actions are pivotal to the story.
+Kaali Venkat’s daughter, though a minor character brings an important perspective that strengthens the film's narrative around women’s roles and empowerment.

 The film does not just focus on caste but also touches on themes of love, emotional struggles, family dynamics and financial troubles.
 These are integrated into the story in a way that feels organic.
-There is no heavy-handed preaching, but the message is clear.
+There is no heavy preaching but the message is clear.
 The performances make sure that the film's emotional weight is felt without dragging down its overall tone.

 Rating: 8/10⭐️